Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 5. Choose your drive for the backup

-A new pop-up will open, and you will see all the drives that are connected to your system.
+A new pop-up will open, displaying all the drives connected to your system.
 Here, we will choose our external driv,e which we are going to use for the backup.
 In my case, I would select the drive named HDD.

 6. Choose what you want to back up